anp8729/Nifi_AutoDeploymentScript/README.md

 The from environment variable <b>fromEnv</b> in script should match exactly with the bucket name in registry.
 (Update it as per ur bucket names)

 Update NifiEnvironmentProperties <b>-fp</b> directory path inside script to the directory it is saved in or pass it as an argument.
+Also update the toolkit and registry paths.
+(Make sure all the defaults are updated to specific values)

 <b>#Assumption:</b>